Issue: 5, 4 July 2020

 Issue 2: Firm hoops after lawns have been cut.

-Club members are required to follow everything on this page.
+Club members are required to comply with everything on this page.
 Please read it carefully.

 This describes how members may use the croquet club while COVID-19 remains a threat and will be updated as we gain experience and learn more.